frankframework/frank-manual/CONTRIBUTING.md

 download zip.
 This way, the same zips are produced from Windows or Linux checkouts of the `src` directory.

 If you edit files in the `docs` directory that contain Frank config, please sync it with the Frank configs in the `src` directory and vice versa.
-Also please sync directories `src/gettingStarted` and `src/gettingStartedAfterConfig` and the download zips produced from them.
+If you work on section Getting Started | Configuration Management, also please sync directories `src/gettingStarted` and `src/gettingStartedAfterConfig` and the download zips produced from them.
+The former is the solution of doing section Configuration Management and the subsequent sections on New Horizons.
+The latter is the solution of only doing Configuration Management.

 ### Building the documentation.